See answer

 Tight clothing and materials like nylon and polyester make it easy for moisture to stay trapped in the genital and anal areas.
 They can also cause friction that irritates the skin.

 Cotton underwear is breathable and helps keep the skin dry.
-Breathable underwear is especially important in the summertime, when you’re more likely to sweat, which can further bother the skin on your buttocks.
-Another clothing recommendation is to not wear pantyhose because they can lock in sweat and moisture around the buttocks.
+Breathable underwear is especially important in the summertime.
+This is because sweat can further bother the skin on your buttocks.
+Another clothing recommendation: don’t wear pantyhose.
+They can lock in sweat and moisture around the buttocks.

 Several MyEczemaTeam members also recommend investing in a good pair of cotton sheets to avoid further itching from eczema in general.